DandyLyons/notes/content/Library/The Bible (WEB)/11 - 1 Kings/1 Kings-19.md

 # Footnotes

 [^1]: Just like Jonah, Elijah is a prophet who sits under a tree and wishes that he might die.
 See [[Jonah-04|Jonah 4]]
+[^2]: It’s very interesting and surprising that God commands Elijah to anoint Jehu as king.
+Jehu doesn’t actually become king until several years later, and another son of Ahab becomes king first.
+That said, I am curious of the timeline.
+It would have taken Elijah quite a long time to journey to Mount Sinai.
+Perhaps this chapter is concurrent to the following chapters.
+[^3]: Luke’s Gospel seems to clearly parallel this in [[Luke-09#v16|Luke 9.16]] but with a jarring inversion.